adamedx/scriptclass/src/scriptobject/DESIGN.md

 Additional behavior notes:

-* An instance of this class can be initialized to construct a new object, with or without an associated type that will be included as one of the type names for the resultinng `PSCustomObject`.
+* An instance of this class can be initialized to construct a new object, with or without an associated type that will be included as one of the type names for the resulting `PSCustomObject`.
-* The prototype argument of the constructorallows construction to start the target result object with a set of properties from an existing object rather than empty sets.
+* The prototype argument of the constructor allows construction to start the target result object with a set of properties from an existing object rather than empty sets.
-* The constructor's mode argument allows either modificatino of a pre-existing object, or creation of a completely new object.
+* The constructor's mode argument allows either modification of a pre-existing object, or creation of a completely new object.

 #### Common/ScriptClassSpecification